1942Spectre/arduino-drum-kit/README.md

 # arduino-drum-kit
-A simple electric drum kit made from a broken guitar hero drum kit and an Arduino Leonardo
+A simple midi drum kit made from a broken guitar hero drum kit and an Arduino Leonardo

+I use FL Studio for recording or getting the sound while playing and it performs well.

+I don't feel any delay but I'm not a professional musician.